kaynut/Leaflet.Hexagonal/README.md

 ## Concepts
 ### group
 - A group ist not set explicitly.
 If you add a point, declaring a group, then from hereon the group exists.
-- You can add points to a group at any point in time - and add/remove other points in between.
+- You can add points to a group at any time - and add/remove other points in between.
-- Only points within a group can be linked.
+- Only points within a group can be linked ("connected with a line").
 - Removing a group, removes all containing points.
 - You can assign a fillcolor to a group by **setGroupColor(groupName, color)**
 - You can assign an info to a group by **setGroupInfo(groupName, info)**